There are several theological reasons why we retain the black

 (cf. 1 Jn 3:2-3).
 My former pastor once said, “If we knew when Jesus would

-have never found an exception to this truth.
-Personal holiness yields
+never found an exception to this truth.
+Personal holiness yields blessings;

-blessings; disobedience invites avoidable burdens into our life.
-Why do we
+disobedience invites avoidable burdens into our life.
+Why do we choose to heap

-choose to heap upon ourselves those avoidable burdens by messing with the black
+upon ourselves those avoidable burdens by messing with the black dog?
+Let

 Both natures (old and new) do not operate simultaneously (cf.